-- 4.3.5.1 Where a D-ATIS supplements the existing availability of Voice-ATIS, the information shall be identical in both content and format to the applicable Voice-ATIS broadcast. - 4.3.5.1.1 Where real-time meteorological information is included but the data remains within the parameters of the significant change criteria, the content, for the purpose of maintaining the same designator, shall be considered identical. - 4.3.5.2 Where a D-ATIS supplements the existing availability of Voice-ATIS and the ATIS requires updating, Voice-ATIS and D-ATIS shall be updated simultaneously. - 4.3.6 Automatic terminal information service (voice and/or data link) - 4.3.6.1 Whenever Voice-ATIS and/or D-ATIS is provided; - (a) the information communicated shall relate to a single aerodrome; - (b) the information communicated shall be updated immediately a significant change occurs; - (c) the preparation and dissemination of the ATIS message shall be the responsibility of the air traffic services; - (d) individual ATIS messages shall be identified by a designator in the form of a letter of the ICAO spelling alphabet.
-Designators assigned to consecutive ATIS messages shall be in alphabetical order; - (e) aircraft shall acknowledge receipt of the information upon establishing communication with the ATS unit providing approach control service or the aerodrome control tower, as appropriate; - (f) the appropriate ATS unit shall, when replying to the message in e) above or, in the case of arriving aircraft, at such other time as may be prescribed by the appropriate ATS authority, provide the aircraft with the current altimeter setting; and - (g) the meteorological information shall be extracted from the local meteorological routine or special report. - 4.3.6.2 When rapidly changing meteorological conditions make it inadvisable to include a weather report in the ATIS, the ATIS messages shall indicate that the relevant weather information will be given on initial contact with the appropriate ATS unit. - 4.3.6.3 Information contained in a current ATIS, the receipt of which has been acknowledged by the aircraft concerned, need not be included in a directed transmission to the aircraft, with the exception of the altimeter setting, which shall be provided in accordance with 4.3.6.1 (f). - 4.3.6.4 If an aircraft acknowledges receipt of an ATIS that is no longer current, any element of information that needs updating shall be transmitted to the aircraft without delay. - 4.3.6.5 Contents of ATIS should be kept as brief as possible.
+- 4.3.5.2 Where a D-ATIS supplements the existing availability of Voice-ATIS and the ATIS requires updating, Voice-ATIS and D-ATIS shall be updated simultaneously. - 4.3.6 Automatic terminal information service (voice and/or data link) - 4.3.6.1 Whenever Voice-ATIS and/or D-ATIS is provided; - (a) the information communicated shall relate to a single aerodrome; - the information communicated shall be updated immediately a significant change occurs; (b) - (c) the preparation and dissemination of the ATIS message shall be the responsibility of the air traffic services; - (d) individual ATIS messages shall be identified by a designator in the form of a letter of the ICAO spelling alphabet.
+Designators assigned to consecutive ATIS messages shall be in alphabetical order; - aircraft shall acknowledge receipt of the information upon establishing communication with (e) the ATS unit providing approach control service or the aerodrome control tower, as appropriate;

+- CAAB - (f) the appropriate ATS unit shall, when replying to the message in e) above or, in the case of arriving aircraft, at such other time as may be prescribed by the appropriate ATS authority, provide the aircraft with the current altimeter setting; and - (g) the meteorological information shall be extracted from the local meteorological routine or special report. - [Note: In accordance with Sections 4.1 and 4.3 of Appendix 3 to CAR MET, the surface wind direction and speed and runway visual range (RVR) are to be averaged over 2 minutes and 1 minute, respectively; and the wind information is to refer to conditions along the runway for departing aircraft and to conditions at the touchdown zone for arriving aircraft.
+A template for the local meteorological report, including the corresponding ranges and resolutions of each element, are in Appendix 3 to CAR MET.
+Additional criteria for the local meteorological report are contained in Chapter 4 of, and in Attachment D to, CAR MET.] - 4.3.6.2 When rapidly changing meteorological conditions make it inadvisable to include a weather report in the ATIS, the ATIS messages shall indicate that the relevant weather information will be given on initial contact with the appropriate ATS unit. - 4.3.6.3 Information contained in a current ATIS, the receipt of which has been acknowledged by the aircraft concerned, need not be included in a directed transmission to the aircraft, with the exception of the altimeter setting, which shall be provided in accordance with 4.3.6.1 (f). - 4.3.6.4 If an aircraft acknowledges receipt of an ATIS that is no longer current, any element of information that needs updating shall be transmitted to the aircraft without delay. - 4.3.6.5 Contents of ATIS should be kept as brief as possible.
 Information additional to that specified in 4.3.7 to 4.3.9, for example information already available in aeronautical information publications (AIPs) and NOTAM, should only be included when justified in exceptional circumstances. - 4.3.7 ATIS for arriving and departing aircraft

-ATIS messages containing both arrival and departure information shall contain the following elements of information in the order listed;
+ATIS messages containing both arrival and departure information shall contain the following elements of information in the order listed: